Turkey Gravy Recipe From Drippings

 If you find yourself with lots of turkey drippings, you can absolutely double this recipe.

-If you make and love our recipes, it would mean so much to me if you would leave a comment and rating!
-And don’t forget to follow along with us on Instagram, Pinterest, Facebook, and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can see your creations!
+If you make and love my recipes, it would mean so much to me if you would leave a comment and rating!
+And don’t forget to follow along on Instagram, Pinterest, Facebook, TikTok and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so I can see your creations!

-Easy Turkey Gravy Recipe (from drippings)
+Easy Turkey Gravy From Drippings

 Laura